bseltz-cohesity/scripts/python/agentCertificateCheck/README.md

 ## Components

-* agentCertificateCheck.py: the main python script
+* agentCertificateCheck.py: the main python script - md5 checksum: d1a24550eef62cc9ca1ac627382ae321
-* pyhesity.py: the Cohesity REST API helper module
+* pyhesity.py: the Cohesity REST API helper module - md5 checksum: 2147a0db6ec080eb3a489b4a0325e0ce

 You can download the scripts using the following commands: